maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

  <strong>News<strong>:
- * &#91; 2024.11 &#93; &nbsp; Abstract by Veer accepted as poster presentation in Sensors-2024, Kerala Univ.
+ * &#91; 2024.11 &#93; &nbsp; Veer's work accepted as poster presentation in Sensors-2024, Kerala Univ.
 Congrats!
  * &#91; 2024.10 &#93; &nbsp; Congrats Sharath for securing the IndiaAI Research fellowship (1 Lakh INR)!
  * &#91; 2024.10 &#93; &nbsp; Congrats Sayan for securing the IndiaAI Research fellowship (1 Lakh INR)!
-  * &#91; 2024.09 &#93; &nbsp; [IndoML 2024](https://indoml.in/index.php) Travel Grant Awarded to Gourav, Mahim, and Prakhar for their work on LLMs.
+  * &#91; 2024.09 &#93; &nbsp; [IndoML 2024](https://indoml.in/index.php) Travel Grant Awarded to Gourav, Mahim, and Prakhar to present their work on LLMs.
 Congrats all!
   * &#91; 2024.07 &#93; &nbsp; Congrats Sayan for securing the competitive on-site internship at AWL Inc., Japan!
  * &#91; 2024.07 &#93; &nbsp; Congrats Sharath for securing internship at Google!
  * &#91; 2024.07 &#93; &nbsp; Congrats Bibhabasu and Rahul for securing internship at Adobe!